bokulich-lab/q2-fondue/tutorial/tutorial.md

 cd tutorial
 ```

-To run _q2-fondue_ we need a TSV file containing the accession numbers of the desired Runs or BioProjects.
+To run _q2-fondue_ we need a TSV file containing the accession numbers of the desired Runs, Studies or BioProjects.
 This metadata file has to contain a header QIIME 2 can recognize and we can for example put *id* as the column name.
 To learn more about other options for identifiers used in QIIME 2 or learn about metadata in general, check out
 the [QIIME 2 metadata documentation](docs.qiime2.org).